pauljaffe/lumos-ncpt-tools/README.md

 lumos-ncpt-tools is a bare-bones Python package for working with data from the NeuroCognitive Performance Test (NCPT; Lumos Labs, Inc.).

-NCPT data from ~750,000 adults are freely available at [placeholder].
+NCPT data from ~750,000 adults will be made publicly available upon publication of the manuscript.

-For more details about the dataset, check out the Data Descriptor publication: [placeholder].
+For more details about the dataset, check out the Data Descriptor publication:
+Jaffe PI, Kaluszka A., Ng NF & Schafer RJ.
+2022.
+A massive dataset of the NeuroCognitive Performance Test, a web-based cognitive assessment.
+(Forthcoming)

 Quick start guide